Patrick Taaffe: Career

 Taaffe played hurling and Gaelic football as a student at Gallen Community School.
 He was part of the school team that won the Leinster PPS SDFC title in 2022.
 Taaffe's hurling performances for the school resulted in his inclusion on the combined Offaly Schools team which won the Leinster PPS SAHC title in 2023.
 He has also been included on the University of Galway Fitzgibbon Cup team.

 At club level, Taaffe plays hurling with Belmont and Gaelic football with sister club Ferbane.
 He first appeared on the inter-county scene for Offaly as a dual player at minor level in 2020 and 2021.
-Taaffe later progressed to the under-20 team was at corner-back when Offaly lost the 2023 All-Ireland under-20 final to Cork.
+Taaffe later progressed to the under-20 team and was at corner-back when Offaly lost the 2023 All-Ireland under-20 final to Cork.
 He was again included on the team in 2024 and collected a winners' medal after beating Tipperary by 2–20 to 2–14 in the All-Ireland final.

 Taaffe joined the Offaly senior hurling team in 2025.